NHR-/TidyDataAssignment/Code Book.md

 tidy_data1.txt (UPDATE)
 ------------------

-Output of Step4. see features.txt for more details on columns properties.
+Output of Step4. (see above) see features.txt for more details on columns properties.

 tidy_data2.txt (UPDATE)